 Automating Deployments for My Site

-I don’t know about you, but updating dependencies for your site is a pain because you need to make sure everything still works fine.
+I don’t know about you, but updating dependencies for your site is a pain because if you need to build with the new dependencies and make sure everything still works fine.
 Or even code changes for new stuff.
 For my blog, it is not a mission-critical site, but I took my Cypress knowledge, a dash of Dependabot and Netlify to put it all together.
 Let the robots do the heavy lifting.

 I have probably already saved a good 50 hours this year not updating and testing dependency updates and will probably save myself hundreds of hours, maybe the low thousands of hours next year.